In this article, you’ll find answers to questions like:

 Well, rest easy.
 Several local experts offer guidance for harried parents on the go.

-“Parental help is critical to a child’s success,” says Diana Fedderman, Palm Beach County School District’s director of secondary education (middle and high school).
+“Parental help is critical to a child’s success,” says Diana Fedderman, Palm Beach County School District’s assistant superintendent of Teaching and Learning.
 “Any kind of support at home — whether it’s parents, grandparents or anyone — is helpful.”

 1. HOW MUCH TIME TO EXPECT?